 It is otherwise against the law for gatherings of more than 30 people to take place in private homes (including gardens and other outdoor spaces).
 Businesses and venues following COVID-19 Secure guidelines can host larger groups.
 This is also the case for events in public outdoor spaces that are organised by businesses, charitable or political organisations, and public bodies, provided they take reasonable steps to mitigate the risk of transmission, in line with COVID-19 Secure guidance and including completion of a risk assessment.
-This can include weddings and funerals (which we advise should be limited to no more than 30 people), religious ceremonies and services, community activities and support groups.
+This can include weddings, civil partnership ceremonies and funerals (which we advise should be limited to no more than 30 people), religious ceremonies and services, community activities and support groups.
 Any other gathering in an outdoor space or in a private home (or garden) must not be any larger than 30 people.

 If taking part in activities with larger groups, you should take particular care to follow social distancing guidelines.
 In addition to those guidelines, the following principles should be observed to ensure you meet people in a way that minimises the risk of spreading infection: